jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-24-band-practice.md

 layout: post
 title: Band Practice
 ---
+#THIS WEEK STUFF
+This week will be a little crazy.
+Thanks for everything you are.

+1. Monday night practice - Nail down Battle song & victory song.
+Record 40ish seconds of Floating song audio for promo video.

+2. Tuesday - The first big runthrough.
+We're running all the songs from start to finish.
+Alex, Caleb & Julianne will all be there.
+So will Andrew (as an observer).
+This is a big deal.

+3. (If you're around) Thursday - This is more of an FYI, but we'll be shooting the promo video at the studio where I work at 7 p.m.
+If you can make it, great, if you can't, no big.
+We could use an extra hand or two and an additional creative head.

 #Prep for tomorrow 1/18/16
 Quick note - It really looks like we'll be able to play all the songs in order before the month of January ends.
 We can do a quick touching of base on how we'll accomplish this once everyone is together tomorrow.
 Anyway - practice: